AnthonyChablov/rms-takehome-assignment/README.md

 1. Start a CORS Anywhere instance: You can use the public instance at https://cors-anywhere.herokuapp.com/, or you can run your own instance locally as described in the [CORS Anywhere GitHub repository](https://github.com/Rob--W/cors-anywhere/issues/301).

+2. Request Temporary Access: On the demo page, to proceed using this public instance for your local development, click on the "Request temporary access to the demo server" button.
+This action should grant you temporary permission to use the proxy.

+3. Update the API URL: In your project's API service (src/api/earthquakesApi.ts or a similar file), modify the base URL for fetching earthquake data to prepend the CORS Anywhere proxy URL.
+For example:

 ```typescript
 const BASE_URL: string =
   'https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.csv';